trees02 jantzenlogolink02

 The Cat and Fiddle was one of the most inviting confectioneries in Portland.

 Some of Portland’s more memorable restaurants and confectioneries included the Hazelwood Cream Store, Royal Bakery & Confectionery and Simmons Hillvilla.
-Portland had several drive-in eateries: there was Waddles and Yaw’s Top Notch, to name a couple.
+Portland had several drive-in eateries: including Waddles and Yaw’s Top Notch.
 Unfortunately, these places will forever be nothing more than a fading memory.

 Greetings from Jolly Joan, Portland, Oregon

-Who could forget the Tik Tok Sandwich Shop at 13th & Sandy?
+Who could forget the Tik Tok Sandwich Shop at 13th and Sandy?

 Photo courtesy of David Stone